For an alphabetical list of all songs in the database, click here.

 and Spirit guide me feet."

-Charles is happy to have groups use the song but asks that you reach out and request permission first.
+Charles is happy to have you share the song but kindly asks you to reach out and request permission.

-Our Mother/Father in Heaven is a creative adaptation of a song from Southern Africa, first shared at an MMC Holy Week Retreat at St. Lydia's in Brooklyn.
+Our Mother/Father in Heaven is a creative adaptation of a song from Southern Africa, first shared by Liesl Smith at an MMC Holy Week Retreat at St. Lydia's in Brooklyn.
 Taught through call and echo, the piece invites improvisation and imagination in our language for Divine.